ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Brief description:
 : a brief description

-Input:
+Parameters:
-: A comma-separated list of zero or more types of the arguments expected for this function extension
+: A comma-separated list of zero or more declared types, each for one of the arguments expected for this function extension

-Output:
+Result:
-: The type of the result for this function extension
+: The declared type of the result for this function extension

 Change Controller:
 : (see {{Section 2.3 of -ianacons}})